MRPHarris/SampleQueue/README.md

 ## Planned revisions

+-   add handling for files not on the run sheet or handled separately.
+    E.g. unintentional inclusions, separate SQ blanks, .aqu config files.

 -   update date handling to comply with the more desirable YYYY-MM-DD format, to enable straightforward lexicographic sorting of date-stamped files.